Viability statement, facilities and covenants, scenarios described with link to principal risks including climate change and geopolitical environment

 Assessment of viability

-Each of the Group’s principal risks and uncertainties on pages 34 to 37 has a potential impact on the Group’s viability and so the Board considered various scenarios and examined a number of factors that could impact each in the future.
-It decided which scenarios would have the most impact on the viability of the Group and determined an appropriately severe but plausible stress test for each of these scenarios.
+Each of the Group’s principal risks and uncertainties on pages 38 to 42 has a potential impact on the Group’s viability and so the Board considered various scenarios and examined a number of factors that could impact each in the future.
+It decided which scenarios would have the most impact on the viability of the Group and determined an appropriately severe, but plausible, stress test for each of these scenarios.

-The strategic plan approved at the January 2024 Board meeting, adjusted to include the estimated effect of our acquisition of Trident in April 2024, is considered to reflect the Board’s currently best estimate of the future prospects of the Group.
-Therefore, in order to assess the viability of the Group, the scenarios and stress tests were modelled by overlaying them onto the adjusted strategic plan to quantify the potential impact of one or more of them crystallising over the assessment period.
+The strategic plan approved at the January 2025 Board meeting is considered to reflect the Board’s current best estimate of the future prospects of the Group.
+Therefore, in order to assess the viability of the Group, the scenarios and stress tests were modelled by overlaying them onto the downside version of the strategic plan to quantify the potential impact of one or more of them crystallising over the assessment period.

 The above scenarios are hypothetical and extremely severe for the purpose of creating outcomes that have the ability to threaten the viability of the Group; however, multiple control measures are in place to prevent and mitigate any such occurrences from taking place.
 If any of these scenarios actually happened, various options are available to the Group to maintain liquidity so as to continue in operation.